twiddler/klaunfish/README.md

-This is a simple chess bot just for fun! :tada:
+A simple chess bot just for fun! :robot: